Warm Place. Cool Shul.

 We Are Thankful

 To our growing delight, in July 2015, we welcomed a wonderful addition to our clergy: Rabbi Ariella Rosen.
 Rabbi Rosen enhances services, our education program and our abililty to reach out to families in times of joy and sorrow.
 Rabbi Rosen has become a true leader.
-From the youngest children in our ECLC, to our MAKOM children and day school families and through our incredible Adult Ed classes, she has created an fantastic, multi-generational synagogue family.
+From the youngest children in our ECLC, to our MAKOM children and day school families and through our incredible Adult Education classes, she has created an fantastic, multi-generational synagogue family.
 Rabbi Rosen's latest and greatest achievement was co-creating the Lower Merion Area Hebrew High School (LMAHH) with three other local Conservative synagogues (Congregation Beth Am Israel, Temple Beth Hillel-Beth El, and Har Zion Temple).
 LMAHH's doors opened in September 2017.

 The future is NOW at Adath Israel.